-- A. Operational Committees shall maintain the proper functioning of the internal organization of the SA, and shall therefore facilitate the full expression of the SA's responsibilities to the Cornell student body. - B. Operational committees shall be convened in the beginning of the fall semester, or when the committee's function prescribes, by the Committee on Committee Structure (or its successor body) in coordination with interested SA voting members. - C. Appropriations Committee The Appropriations Committee of the SA is the financial branch of the SA.
+A. Operational Committees shall maintain the proper functioning of the internal organization of the SA, and shall therefore fadilitate the full expression of the SA's responsibilities to the Cornell student body.
+B. Operational committees shall be convened in the beginning of the fall semester, or when the committee's function prescribes, by the Committee on Committee Structure (or its successor body) in coordination with interested SA voting members.

+C. Appropriations Committee - The Appropriations Committee of the SA is the financial branch of the SA.
 It reviews all requests for SA funding as well as the policies and guidelines regarding the Student Activity Fee and those organizations, which receive funding from it.
 The Committee shall consist of 8 voting members of the SA, to be selected by the Assembly at large during their organizational meetings; the VP Finance, who shall serve as Chair; and 7 undergraduates at-large to be selected by the Staffing Committee.
-The Director of the Office of the Assemblies or their designee shall serve as an ex-officio non-voting member.
+The Director of the Office of the Assemblies or their designee shall serve as an ex-officion non-voting member.
 No SAFC Commissioners shall serve as voting members of the Committee.
-Quorum shall be defines as a simple majority of all voting members.
-A designee of the chair shall take minutes at all meetings. - D. Student Assembly Infrastructure Fund Commission The SAIF Commission (SAIFC) of the SA is responsible for evaluating applications for funding through the SAIF.
-The Commission shall consist of 8-4 6 voting members of the SA, to be selected by the Assembly at-large during their organizational meetings which must include the Vice President of Finance and the Vice President of Public Relations of the Student Assembly, and one new student; one additional member of the Assembly serving as chair which cannot be either the Vice President of Finance or the President of the Assembly; and 7 undergraduates at-large voting members to be selected by the Staffing Committee.
-No SAFC Commissioners shall serve as voting members of the SAIFC (with the exception of the Vice President of Finance).
-No more than 4-2 of the voting Student Assembly members on the SAIFC may also be voting members of the Appropriations Committee and no more than 8-4 of the total voting members on the committee may be voting members of the Appropriations Committee.
-Quorum shall be defined as a simple majority of all staffed voting members.
+Quorum shall be defined as a simple majority of all voting members.
 A designee of the chair shall take minutes at all meetings.

-The Director of the Office of the Assemblies or their designee shall serve as an ex-officio non-voting member. - E. Communications and Outreach Committee The Communications and Outreach Committee helps to bridge the disconnect between campus and the Student Assembly.
-The Assembly strives to foster collaborative student activities, as well as inform the student body about the Student Assembly initiatives, meetings, and
+D. Student Assembly Infrastructure Fund Commission - The SAIF Commission (SAIFC) of the SA is responsible for evaluating applications for funding through the SAIF.
+The Commission shall consist of 8 4 6 voting members of the SA, to be selected by the Assembly at-large during their organizational meetings which must include the Viæ President for Finanæ and the Viæ President of Public Relations of the Student Assembly, and one new student, a chair which cannot be either the Viæ President for Finanæ or the President of the Assembly; and 7 undergraduates at-large voting members to be selected by the Staffing Committee.
+No SAFC Commissioners shall serve as voting members of the SAIFC (with the exception of the Viæ President for Finanæ).
+No more than 2 of the voting Student Assembly members on the SAIFC may also be voting members of the Appropriations Committee and no more than 4 of the total voting members on the committee may be voting members.
+Upon request, a written summary of the meeting will be provided by the chair.
+The Director of the Office of the Assemblies or their designee shall serve as an ex-officio non-voting member.